mudrii/eks_rds_terraform/README.md

 ### Authenticate to AWS

-Before configuring AWS CLI as GKE at this time is only available in US East (N. Virginia) and US West (Oregon) In below example we will be using US West (Oregon) "us-west-2"
+Before configuring AWS CLI as EKS at this time is only available in US East (N. Virginia) and US West (Oregon) In below example we will be using US West (Oregon) "us-west-2"

 ```sh